 Hanover was the first national organisation of its kind to provide housing for older people.
-Fifty years ago, we had our first meeting in Regent’s Park at the office of the National Corporation for the Care of Older People.
+In December 1962, we had our first meeting in Regent’s Park at the office of the National Corporation for the Care of Older People.
 It is from nearby Hanover Gate that we took our name.

 The National Corporation decided that this new sheltered housing should:

 - Be for the ‘active elderly’ throughout the country – and for those in need but not eligible, for various reasons, for other housing.